 - Consider what governance structure and operational framework would be required

 - Learn about the wider economic considerations in the introduction of any additional tax

-- Understand how the wider context on issues such as local government funding, workplace parking and overall council funding mechanisms relate to a possible tourist tax
+- Understand how the wider context on issues such as local government funding, workplace parking and overall council funding mechanisms relate to the tourist tax

 Who Should Attend